VijetaPriya47/Goal-Achiever/README.md

 ## How to Use 🤖

 1. Install the required dependencies using `pip install -r requirements.txt`.
-2. Run the script using `npm run dev.py`.
+2. Run the script using `npm run dev`.